 For couples looking for structured support, couples therapy provides a space to slow down reactive patterns and build healthier ways of relating.

-Seeking therapy usually reflects commitment, not failure.
-Couples therapy is often chosen by partners who want to protect and strengthen their relationship rather than abandon it.
+Deciding when to start couples therapy usually reflects commitment, not failure.
+Collectively making the decision when to start couples therapy is often chosen by partners who want to protect and strengthen their relationship rather than abandon it.

 These 5 signs indicate that new tools and support may be needed, not that the relationship is broken or beyond repair.

-Many couples delay therapy hoping problems will resolve on their own.
+Many couples delay making a decision on starting couples therapy hoping problems will resolve on their own.
 Unfortunately, avoidance often allows resentment, misunderstanding, and emotional withdrawal to deepen and grow.
 Knowing when to start couples therapy can save your relationship.

 Early relationship counseling helps interrupt these patterns before they become deeply ingrained and harder to change.